Is it Hard to Put a Newborn Baby Up for Adoption? [Common Questions]

 If you are considering adoption for your baby, you have likely read detailed accounts of the adoption process.
 But you may be wondering, what is it really like to go through this process as a prospective birth mother?
 Is it hard to put a baby up for adoption?

-While American Adoptions cannot completely erase the pain and difficulty of placement, we do offer a wealth of services and resources to help make this process easier.
+While American Adoptions cannot erase the pain and difficulty of placement, we do offer a wealth of services and resources to help make this process easier.
 Here, learn more about the support you can expect from American Adoptions when making an adoption plan for your baby.

 How easy is the process of putting a baby up for adoption?